 In a guarantor home loan, a person guarantees, or provides security for, a home loan for someone else.
 If the borrower defaults or cannot make repayments, the guarantor is responsible for paying the loan amount.
 With a guarantor loan, you can borrow 105% of the purchase price of a property with no deposit.

 Who Can Be A Guarantor?

-Most banks will only allow parental guarantees, that is, a guarantee from the borrower’s parents.
+Most banks will only allow as a guarantor:

 Please call us on 1300 889 743 or complete our free assessment form to discover how we can help you qualify for a guarantor loan.

 The guarantor needs to have a strong relationship with you so, generally speaking, the following people are not acceptable: